On view Oct 9, 2020—March 28, 2021

 Rigo 23 is a Portuguese-born American artist and has exhibited his work internationally for over 20 years, placing murals, paintings, sculptures, and tile work in public situations where viewers are encouraged to examine their relationship to their community, their role as unwitting advocates of public policy or their place on a planet occupied by many other living things.
 Rigo’s works live both as artworks and as thoughtful public interventions.

-Image: The Leonard Peltier Statue by Rigo 23 at American University, 2017.
-Courtesy of the artist and the San Francisco Art Institute.
+Image: The Leonard Peltier Statue by Rigo 23 at the San Francisco Art Institute, 2020.
+Photo by Alex Peterson.